kristofhuszar/kristofhuszar.github.io/teaching.md

 #### Fall 2023

 - **Fundamentals in Computer Science** (8 hours) <br> Second-year course in the master's program _Systèmes Complexes_.
-The course introduces fundamental notions of CS (e.g., sorting and graph algorithms and their implementations, decision problems, algorithmic complexity) to students with background in physics and biology. <br> Role: _Teaching assistant_ <br> Lecturer: Stephan Thomassé
+The course introduces basic sorting and graph algorithms and their implementations, decision problems, algorithmic complexity to students with background in physics and biology. <br> Role: _Teaching assistant_ <br> Lecturer: Stephan Thomassé

 ## Previous Semesters